Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Derivation of GSA indices from PDP and ICE

 From this, we define the following quantity:

 which is essentially the standard deviation of the ICE correlation values, and can be computed from a Monte Carlo simulation.
 If $\sigma_{\rho}=0$, this indicates that the partial dependence function is similar to ICE curves (in other words, there is no interaction).
 Conversely, a high value of $\sigma_{\rho}$ suggests that most of the ICE curves differ significantly from the partial dependence line, indicating a strong interaction effect on the trend.
-Additionally, showing the boxplot of {ICE-based correlation values} also helps in the assessment.
+Additionally, showing the boxplot or violin plot of {ICE-based correlation values} also helps in the assessment.
+It is worth noting that, although Pearson correlation is used, the metric $\sigma_{\rho_{x_j}}$ is capable of detecting nonlinear interactions in terms of trend shifts, as it quantifies the variability in correlation between the PDP and multiple ICE curves.

+The numerical procedure is shown in Algorithm~\ref{Alg:ICE_correlation}.
+The computation of the ICE-based correlation metric in Eq.~(\ref{eq_ice_corr}) requires evaluating the Pearson correlation between an ICE curve and the corresponding PDP, both discretised on a grid of $K$ points.
+Computing a single correlation therefore scales as $\mathcal{O}(K)$.
+Repeating this procedure across $N$ realizations of the complementary inputs $\boldsymbol{x}_C$ results in an overall complexity of $\mathcal{O}(NK)$ per input variable.
+The subsequent computation of the mean and standard deviation in Eq.~(\ref{eq_ice_corr_std}) incurs only $\mathcal{O}(N)$ additional cost and is negligible in comparison.
+When applied to all $m$ input input variables, the total computational complexity scales as $\mathcal{O}(mNK)$.

+It is important to note that the assessment of the ICE-based correlation value is meaningful only when the partial dependence function exhibits non-zero variance.
+In cases where the PDP is flat, indicating the absence of a main effect of the corresponding input variable, the Pearson correlation is mathematically undefined due to zero variance.
+However, in practical applications, a PDP that is theoretically flat may exhibit small but non-zero variance due to the numerical averaging of heterogeneous ICE curves or surrogate approximation errors.
+To avoid spurious interpretations, the proposed ICE-based correlation metrics are interpreted only when the following criterion is satisfied:

+where $\varepsilon$ is the threshold criterion.
+Since $I_{pdp}$ quantifies the importance according to PDP, while $\mu_{I_{ice}}$ captures the average conditional variability across ICE curves, this criterion identifies interaction-dominated variables even when small numerical PDP variations are present.
+In such cases, ICE-based correlation metrics are not interpreted.
+Regardless, when this condition is satisfied, it indicates a substantial shift in the conditional trends by which the input variable influences the output, warranting a closer examination of the corresponding ICE curves.
+In this paper, we use $\varepsilon=5 \times10^{-3}$, such that the PDP-based importance must be less than 0.5\% of the average ICE-based importance.